History of Senior Care of Colorado

 The Vision.
 In January of 2001, Dr. Murphy and Dr. Wasserman took an enormous risk: they purchased the assets of their two clinics and founded Senior Care of Colorado, PC: a private geriatric-only primary care practice.
 The naysayers told them that they were crazy—that no practice could survive with only Medicare patients.
 Yet they had great faith in their vision of a new paradigm in geriatric care—a vision they knew they could realize.
 They knew that the growing population of seniors across the state of Colorado created great demand on our health care system—a demand that would not otherwise be met.
 They worked hard to develop an effective person-centered, low-tech geriatric model.
 Following conservative geriatric medical principals and looking after their patients throughout the continuum of care, they made it through some trying times.
 And by 2010, Senior Care was the undoubtedly the largest privately-owned practice of its kind in the country.

 A New Era.
-In December of 2010, the Senior Care practice was acquired by IPC The Hospitalist Company, completing the continuum of care.
+In December of 2010, the Senior Care of Colorado practice was acquired by IPC Healthcare, completing the full spectrum of care.
 Our integrated organization cares for patients in our clinics, skilled nursing and assisted living facilities, and in select hospitals, as well.
-We’ve melded the “old” Senior Care’s expertise in the art of geriatric medicine with IPC’s expertise in hospital medicine to deliver the best possible overall experience to our patients.
+We’ve melded the previous Senior Care’s expertise in the art of geriatric medicine with IPC’s expertise in hospital medicine to deliver the best possible overall experience to our patients.
 Economies of scale, coupled with IPC’s solid financial position, IT infrastructure, and management expertise, allow us to continue to grow and expand our specialized care for seniors.

 In today’s competitive healthcare environment and with the current and projected shortage of primary care providers, we are constantly learning to be more efficient and effective with our resources.
 Within the confines of these challenges, we strive every day to deliver compassionate, individualized care to patients and residents in the communities we serve.

-While we’re proud that we’ve been able to use every business and management principal at our disposal to succeed, we recognize that the real key to our success is our caring providers and their commitment to the health and well-being of seniors.
+While we’re proud that we’ve been able to use every business and management principle at our disposal to succeed, we recognize that the real key to our success is our caring providers and their commitment to the health and wellness of seniors.